error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandPi.md

 cannot be defined with infinite precision, because a circle’s perimeter and radius are no longer infinitely smooth but consist of discrete units.
-The exact boundary for the physical precision of π is determined by the resolution of space at the smallest meaningful scale—potentially at or near the Planck length, or in models like the segmented spacetime theory, by the maximum number of spatial segments that can exist before further subdivision becomes physically meaningless.
+The exact boundary for the physical precision of π is determined by the resolution of space at the smallest meaningful scale—potentially at or near the Planck length, or in models like the Segmented Spacetime theory, by the maximum number of spatial segments that can exist before further subdivision becomes physically meaningless.

 Interestingly, calculations based on the natural segmentation patterns in gravitational fields suggest